Accessibility

 What are the arrangements for presenters?

-The stage can be accessed by ramp.
+The stage is floor level.
 The lectern is not height-adjustable and has about enough surface area for a laptop and a bottle of water.
 The microphone stand is on the lectern.

 Please let us know if you need any assistance to make your presentation successful, be it an alternative microphone setup, a stool or other support, additional space to display an element of your presentation, or anything else we haven’t thought of.